-The Ambassador said if people in Europe feel that in the moment of the largest economic crisis after 1945, the EU is not able to mobilise much more resource if it hadn’t found a common answer to that the countries would be in a much deeper crisis than they are.
+The Ambassador said if people in Europe feel that in the moment of the largest economic crisis after 1945 the EU is not able to mobilise much more resource or it hasn’t found a common answer to that, the countries would be in a much deeper crisis than they are.

 But the grouping has found it, he said, adding it has managed to find a compromise as the end of the day the EU members know that they have to do it together.
 As such, Hungary and Poland’s issue would acquire a compromise too, he remarked.
 (Over the weekend, the BBC reported that the compromise on the rule of law conditionality was reached with the two countries as such the condition would rather be applied to future spending.)

 “The EU is something very unique, it’s not going to be a nation-state, but it’s much more than just a loose association, which is very different from Asean.
 (This is) because we have decided to pool sovereignty with all consequences, all difficulties.
 And it’s much better to do this way.
 If we are on our own, we are too small to live in this world,” said the Ambassador, H.E.
 Schmidt.

 Whether the fund would make the EU stronger, socially or economically, the Ambassador said, depends on whether the fund is used wisely.

 Policymakers, he said, have huge responsibilities as they borrow a lot of money and are distorting the market.
 The question now is whether things should go back (to normal) or re-build better.

 Covid-19, he said, should not be allowed to distract policymakers from climate change, citing it’s one of the biggest security risks.
 So, they have to do what they can do best, promoting digitalisation as well as green economy, which are hugely important.